 Additionally, other technologies may be employed to ease the implementation of EHR technology during its growing phase.
 For example, physicians surveyed have cited some concerns regarding the usability of EHR, including time-consuming data entry in particular.

 Some software programs may potentially reduce or eliminate these issues.
-One such program, the Dragon Medical Practice Edition 2, offers providers medically-tailored voice recognition software to assist with EHR data entry.
-Dragon Medical Practice Edition 2 has a 99 percent accuracy rate out of the box, and incorporates medical vocabularies in over 90 categories and subcategories of medical specialization.
+One such program, the Dragon Medical, offers providers medically-tailored voice recognition software to assist with EHR data entry.
+Dragon Medical has a 99 percent accuracy rate, and incorporates medical vocabularies in over 90 categories and subcategories of medical specialization.